marcdillmann/DeepCodeMaintainability/README.md

 ## Features
 - Cross-Entropy Calculation: Evaluate code quality based on the computed cross-entropy.
-- Chunking Strategy: Efficiently process long code files by splitting them into manageable chunks.
+- Chunking Strategy: Efficiently process long code files by splitting them into chunks matching the maximum input size of the corresponding model.
 - CSV Output: Generate a detailed CSV report containing cross-entropy values and additional metrics for each evaluated file.
 - Support for Multiple Transformer Models: Easily plug-and-play different transformer models from the Hugging Face library.